amirkhasru123/project8bc/verilog/chipverify/3buildingblocks/readme.txt

 	<< //logical left shift
 	>>> //arithmetic right shift
 	<<< //arithmetic left shift
-	Note: Other operators are just like C
+	Note: Other operators are like C

 ####Concatenation & Replication
 	{} is used to concatenate and replicate.